uptane/deployment-considerations/repositories.md

 #### Changes to partial verification Secondaries

 As partial verification Secondaries only check the Targets metadata from the Director repository, the time source keys on these ECUs will be checked when verifying the Targets metadata.
 To do this, check the key after verifying the most recent Targets metadata file.
-If the time source key is listed in the Targets metadata and has been rotated, reset the clock used to determine the expiration of metadata to a minimal value as described above.
+If the external time source key is listed in the Targets metadata and has been rotated, reset the clock used to determine the expiration of metadata to a minimal value as described above.

 #### Time Server key compromise